datacarpentry/datacarpentry.github.io/_posts/2016-12-01-intro-data-in-field.md

 [“good enough” practices](https://arxiv.org/abs/1609.00037) for data management and analysis into their research.

 Stay tuned for posts in this series every Monday.
 Upcoming contributors include:
-- Naupaka Zimmerman, [position title]
+- Naupaka Zimmerman, Professor of Biology at University of California, San Francisco
 - Damien Irving, Postdoctoral Research Fellow, CSIRO Oceans and Atmosphere
 - Marian Schmidt, PhD student in Ecology and Evolutionary Biology at the University of Michigan
 - Monday Christie Bahlai, Professor of Integrative Biology at Michigan State University